 Weighted Price Index

 The ASE Market Capitalization Weighted Index is presently made up of the most liquid and largest 100 companies from the First and Second Markets.
 The company's weight in the index is determined by its relative percentage of the aggregate market capitalization of the 100 companies.
 A base value of 100 points on December 31st, 1991 was stipulated for the ASE weighted index.
-The stocks included in the index represent around 90% of the aggregate market capitalization of the listed companies at the regular market.
+The stocks included in the index represent around 90% of the aggregate market capitalization of the listed companies in the regular market.
 The ASE weighted price index is supplemented by sub-indices for the four sectors: Banking and Finance Companies, Insurance, Services and Industrial sector.
-The base was changed to 1000 as of January 1st 2004.
+The base was changed to 1000 as of January 1st, 2004.

 The ASE weighted index provides a comprehensive measure of the market trend to investors or institutions who may be interested in general market price movement.

 The index is calculated using the Paasche method.

 The general formula for the index (t ) is:

 B1 = M1, or market capitalization = base value of the index

 Bt = Bt-1*(Mt/Mad)

 Mad = Mt - It - Nt + Qt-1

 Mt: market capitalization of constituents at time t ( the sum of the market capitalization of all stocks included in the index)